aolszowka/MsBuildFindMissingCompileItems/README.md

 ## Usage
 ```
-Usage: MsBuildFindMissingCompileItems.exe directory
+Usage: MsBuildFindMissingCompileItems C:\DirectoryWithSolutions

-Scans given directory for MsBuild Projects, evaluating each project's Compile Tags reporting any missing items.
+Scans given directory for MsBuild Projects, evaluating each project's Compile
-Invalid Command/Arguments.
-Valid commands are:

-[directory]    - [READS] Spins through the specified directory and all
-                 subdirectories for Project files; prints any projects
-                 which have Compile items that are missing along with
-                 the file paths that were invalid.
+Tags reporting any missing items.

+Arguments:

+               <>            The directory to scan for MSBuild Projects
+  -?, -h, --help             Show this message and exit
 ```

 ## Hacking